 How the Administrative Assistant Exam Works in North Dakota

-In North Dakota, administrative assistant hiring is governed by civil service law and administered through the North Dakota Office of Management and Budget.
-Candidates must pass a written exam before advancing to later stages of the hiring process such as background investigations, physical assessments, and interviews.
+In North Dakota, administrative assistant hiring is administered through the North Dakota Office of Management and Budget.
+Candidates usually need to pass a written exam before advancing to background review, interviews, physical standards, or other later-stage agency requirements.

 What the Administrative Assistant Exam Tests